 G. There is no federal waiting period.
-Nine states and the District of Columbia currently have waiting periods that apply to the purchase of some or all firearms-but Colorado is not among impose a statutory waiting period on all firearm purchases.
+Nine states and the District of Columbia currently have waiting periods that apply to the purchase of some or all firearms-but Colorado is not among them.
+California, Hawaii, Illinois, Rhode Island, Florida, and the District of Columbia impose a statutory waiting period on all firearm purchases.
 Minnesota imposes five to seven-day waiting periods on purchases of handguns and assault weapons while Washington imposes 10 day waiting periods for semiautomatic rifles.
 New Jersey and Maryland have waiting periods for handgun purchases only.
 These waiting periods vary in length from 72 hours (for long guns in Illinois) to 14 days (for a permit to purchase a firearm in Hawaii).

 H. The American public overwhelmingly supports laws imposing a waiting period prior to the sale of a firearm.
 A 2020 study found that Americans routinely underestimate public support for gun safety measures including waiting periods: 85% of non-gun owners and 72% of gun owners support mandatory waiting periods for firearm purchases.
-18 Another poll from 2017, which asked
+Another poll from 2017, which asked